geertj/restful-api-design/methods.rst

 collections.
 Because I have not yet seen any good use of this header in the context of a RESTful API, I recommend not to implement Link headers.

 Asynchronous Requests
 =====================

 Sometimes an action takes too long to be completed in the context of a single HTTP request.
 In that case, a "202 Accepted" status can be returned to the client.
-Such a response should only be returned for POST, PUT or DELETE.
+Such a response should only be returned for POST, PUT, PATCH or DELETE.

 The response entity of a 202 Accepted response should be a regular resource with only the information filled in that was available at the time the request